Froren/realtorca/README.md

     * `5` Semi-detached
     * `7` Stacked
     * `9` Link
+* `UnitRange` - how many units within a given building, similar to `BathRange`, such as `2-0` to denote 2 or more units
 * `AirCondition`- `0` or `1`, defaults 0
 * `Pool` - `0` or `1`, defaults 0
 * `Fireplace` - `0` or `1`, defaults 0